netsim-atc2022/netsim-atc2022.github.io/benchmarks/README.md

 script to run all of the experiment configs.
 This process internally runs the correct number of trials of each experiment.

+**NOTE**: It is possible that the launch script will fail.
+For some unknown reason, Docker sometimes does not work correctly when the `--ulimit` flags are used.
+If you run into an issue like this:

+    $ sudo bash launch.sh
+    docker: Error response from daemon: failed to create shim: OCI runtime create failed: container_linux.go:380: starting container process caused: process_linux.go:545: container init caused: process_linux.go:446: setting rlimits for ready process caused: error setting rlimit type 7: operation not permitted: unknown

+Then try deleting the `--ulimit` flags from the `launch.sh` file and try again.

 #### Plot results

 Set up the analysis environment, starting from the artifact base directory